Redesigning TSA's website to reduce cognitive load and enhancing usability.

-We initiated the research process by working on the content audit and sifting through the website using Jakob Nielsen's 10 usability heuristics principles.
-We listed out the following usability issues.
+We initiated the research process by working on the content audit and sifting through the website using Jakob Nielsen's 10 usability heuristics principles, listing out the following usability issues.

 To streamline the content and categorisation after looking at our usability test results, we conducted an open card sort research method using optimal workshop.
-We wanted to better understand how users group existing categories on their own and then make changes to the IA.
-We then validated those results through a tree test and made further changes to create a more intuitive and efficient categorisation system.
+We wanted to better understand how users group existing categories on their own.
+We then made changes to the IA and validated those results through a tree test and made further changes to create a more intuitive and efficient categorisation system.

 By creating a personal yet formal brand language, placing the information that establishes trust, using emotive images and putting the call to action buttons right on the hero image, users could understand the vision of the charity.
 Users could also easily find the call to action without any struggle.